Fiscal Accountability and Stewardship of University Resources

 UTSA employees are required to complete training to ensure understanding of the compliance issues that impact their work.
 For information on compliance training, review the Institutional Compliance and Risk Services website.

-Department Managers are required to complete the Management Certification and Fiscal Management Sub-Certification each fiscal year for all of their Cost Centers/Project IDs with $3,000 or more of activity.
-Detailed guidance on Management Certification is available in the MAT.utsa.
-For more information, see fmog.1.4.3.utsa.
+Department managers are required to complete the Fiscal Management Sub-Certification each fiscal year for all of their Cost Centers/Project IDs.
+For more information, visit the Management Assessment Tool (MAT) or fmog.1.4.3.utsa.

 2. Other Certifications